 By having this abstraction layer in the specifications, these operations are agnostic defined from the actual used HTTP or CoAP protocol.

 OCF discovery is used to discover which other OCF devices are on the network.
 OCF Discovery is on the device to list which resource (functionality) is being exposed by the device.
-These 2 distinct functions are integrated by the OCF Core Framework: detecting the devices on the network, the devices will respond with all the implemented functionalities.
+These 2 distinct functions are integrated by the OCF Secure IP Device Framework: detecting the devices on the network, the devices will respond with all the implemented functionalities.

 No, OCF is using IPV6 addressing.
 All the devices have a unique device identifier though, so that can be used in code to reference a specific device instance.